-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
 Student attendance at Kalamia State School is monitored daily via the marking of class rolls in the morning and afternoon.
 The school has a low incidence rate of unexplained absences as parents are expected to report their child's absence via a phone call, note, email or personal communication with members of staff.
 Unexplained absences are followed up with notes or phone calls from school administration staff to ascertain the necessity of the absence.
 Reminders about parent obligations to ensure students attend school regularly, and the need to inform the school of student absence, are also relayed through the school newsletter and Handbook for Parents.